SUPPORT YOUR CHILD'S "BIG FEELINGS" THROUGH PLAY

 4. HELP THEM PROBLEM SOLVE

-Once calm, ask them why they feel the way they feel and come up with a solution.
+Once calm, ask them why they feel the way they do and come up with a solution.
 (Included emotions activities will help!)

 1. Children's Book - The colorful photos and simple story is perfect for toddlers, preschoolers and elementary aged children.

-4.Emotions & Feelings Activity E-Book (Digital PDF) - Teaches children how to identify feelings in themselves and others through play.
+4.Emotions & Feelings Activity Book - Teaches children how to identify feelings in themselves and others through play.
+It also includes learning games and activities that support positive experiences during everyday routines (shopping, cleaning, eating, etc.)

 5. Soothing Sammy Curriculum E-Book (Digital PDF) - Introduce Sammy to children in a way they will remember what it is for.
-Includes Sammy Corner print-outs.
+Includes Sammy corner print-outs, coloring pages and sensory activities.

 OUR "SOOTHING SAMMY" COMMUNITY!